arainho/secure-git-workshop/README.md

-# secure-git-workshop

 ## step2 - pre-commit 🪝

-1. Install requirements for the present workshop are:
+### 1. Install requirements for the present workshop are:
 ```bash
 - Git
 - Docker